SteveBarnett/human-centred/workshops/2024/nztc/index.md

     - how do you want to tie a bow around today?
     - Questions?
 Questions!
 Questions.
 - Carry on with your next test(s) from [the activities list](#activities).
-- TODO: bringing it all together, (re)connect to Session 1 and barriers and spectrum and humans
+- bringing it all together, (re)connect to Session 1 and barriers and spectrum and humans
 - Feedback form